About Sisson Kayaks

 About the same time a horrible kayaking disaster occurred on the Aorere River in Golden Bay.
 Two of my customers died – and several of my staff were amongst the survivors.
 The river was in full flood and we all had a new understanding of the way a river current works.
 Ever since I have always recommended wider kayaks for beginners – because those who stayed in their kayaks that horrible day – survived.

-The whole Sisson Industries Ltd business died totally by early 1980 – and we only-just survived by making tanks, hoppers and other farming related items.
-This agricultural business died instantly when farming subsidies were removed in 1984 – but that stupid sales tax also ended.
+The whole Sisson Industries Ltd business imploded totally by early 1980 – and we only-just survived by making tanks, hoppers and other farming related items.
+This agricultural business died instantly when farming subsidies were removed in 1984 – but that selective sales tax was replaced by GST on everything.
+Fairness at last.
 What to do – we employed a business consultant.
 Their report was to get back into manufacturing kayaks – and rename the business to reflect the description used by our customers to advertise their used kayaks.
 It came hard to drop the old Wildwater brand in favour of the new (yuk) Sisson Kayaks brand.

-We branched into Down River Racing (DRR) kayaks and they sold like hot-cakes to an outdoors store in Christchurch.
-The market that they had found was the Lion Brown Coast to Coast race.
+We branched into Down River Racing (DRR) kayaks and they sold by the trailer load to an outdoors store in Christchurch.
+The ‘secret’ market that they had found was the Lion Brown Coast to Coast race.

-We kept making so many new models.
-The best was the Delaware (The hull form came from my neighbours house painter) which was used by so many top achieving (good runner and cyclist) Coast to Coast place winners.
+We kept making so many new kayak models.
+The best was the Delaware (The hull form came from my neighbours house painter) which was used by so many top achieving (good runner and cyclist) Coast to Coast place winners in 1986 and 1987.
 The Delaware was stable and fast.
-For my own use I started playing around with rudders on DRR kayaks.
+For my own use I started playing around with a rudder on my own DRR kayak.
 I loved the ability to use my big toe to correct my course – instead of mighty sweep-strokes.

 In 1987 we invented the Multisport Kayak class with the introduction of the Triathlete model at the Norsca Mountains to the Sea race.
 This model had a Down River Racer hull and merged many features of a sea kayak.
 By making the Triathlete with a standard rudder we were the first New Zealand kayak manufacturer to commercially specify rudders to all river kayaks.